Mixed Berry French Toast Bake

 - 1/3 cup packed brown sugar

 - Whisk together first six ingredients.
-Place bread cubes in a 13x9-in. baking dish coated with cooking spray.
+Place bread cubes in a 13x9-in. or 3-quart baking dish coated with cooking spray.
 Pour egg mixture over top.
 Refrigerate, covered, 8 hours or overnight.

 - Preheat oven to 350°.
 Remove berries from freezer and French toast from refrigerator and let stand while oven heats.
 Bake, covered, 30 minutes.

 - In a small bowl, cut butter into brown sugar until crumbly.
 Top French toast with berries; sprinkle with brown sugar mixture.
 Bake, uncovered, until a knife inserted in the center comes out clean, 15-20 minutes.

 Nutrition Facts1 serving: 310 calories, 8g fat (3g saturated fat), 148mg cholesterol, 517mg sodium, 46g carbohydrate (17g sugars, 3g fiber), 13g protein.

 Excellent!
 I halved the recipe and used cinnamon swirl bread instead of regular bread.

 When I made this was delicious but just a bit soft.
 I like mine French toad casserole a little crunchy.

 Apr 16, 2012

 This recipe is fabulous.
 I have made it twice and both times altered the recipe a little.
 Once, I made it with cubed Hawaiian bread, that I toasted in the oven.
 Most recently I used cubed angel food cake that I toasted in the oven.
 Both versions were real crowd pleasers.

 Dec 26, 2011